jackczen/ultimate-tic-tac-toe/README.md

 If the `HumanAgent` type is specified, the graphical interface will be displayed automatically so that the user can make moves.
 However, to visualize a game between any two agents, use the flag `-g`.

+To run simulate several games successively, use the option `-n`.

 ### MiniMaxAgent
 Each `MiniMaxAgent` has an [evaluation functions](https://en.wikipedia.org/wiki/Evaluation_function) and a search depth.
 The evaluation function for Player X can be specified by the option `--xe`, and the evaluation function for Player O can be specified by the option `--oe`.
 The currently supported evaluation functions are
 ```